molassesapp/molasses-node/README.md

 [![codecov](https://codecov.io/gh/molassesapp/molasses-node/branch/main/graph/badge.svg)](https://codecov.io/gh/molassesapp/molasses-node) ![Build status](https://github.com/molassesapp/molasses-node/workflows/Node.js%20CI/badge.svg)

 This is the monorepo for all things JavaScript and Molasses.
-It includes both Node, React, and Browser (with TypeScript support) SDKs for Molasses.
+It includes the Node, React, and Browser (with TypeScript support) SDKs for Molasses.
 It allows you to evaluate user's status for a feature.
 It also helps simplify logging events for A/B testing.

 ## Packages

 ### [molasses-server](https://github.com/molassesapp/molasses-node/tree/main/packages/molasses-server)

 Use for any `Node` based environments.
 Supports both JS and TS.
-It uses polling to check if you have updated features.
+It uses SSE to check if you have updated features.
 Once initialized, it takes microseconds to evaluate if a user is active.
+With SSE, updates are pushed automatically to the client.

 ### [molasses-js](https://github.com/molassesapp/molasses-node/tree/main/packages/molasses-js)